ideoforms/isobar/README.md

     CORE (core.py)
     Pattern          - Abstract superclass of all pattern generators.
-    PConst           - Pattern returning a fixed value PRef             - Pattern containing a reference to another pattern PDict            - Dict of patterns
+    PConstant        - Pattern returning a fixed value PRef             - Pattern containing a reference to another pattern PDict            - Dict of patterns
+    PDictKey         - Request a specified key from a dictionary.
     PIndex           - Request a specified index from an array.
-    PKey             - Request a specified key from a dictionary.
     PConcat          - Concatenate the output of multiple sequences.
     PAdd             - Add elements of two patterns (shorthand: patternA + patternB) PSub             - Subtract elements of two patterns (shorthand: patternA - patternB)